nicholaswmin/fsm/README.md

 Attempting to trigger a transition not listed under the current state:

 - returns `false`
-= state does not change
+= the state does not change
 - no hook methods are run

 > example: current `state:closed` only lists the `coin` transition.